Critical Path Example Using A Precedence Diagram

 For more about estimation best practices, read the Realistic Project Estimation Techniques article.
-The article will help you determine accurate activity durations and hence enabling you to iuse the critical path method or critical path analysis accurately.
+The article will help you determine accurate activity duration and therefore enable you to use this method or analysis accurately.

 The Precedence Diagram shown in the image has three paths, as shown below:

 One of the paths in the image above is the Critical Path.
 By using the Critical Path Method or the Critical Path Analysis we can determine the critical path.
-Read the critical path definition and guess the critical path?
+Can you read the critical path definition and guess the critical path?

-To calculate the duration of each path, you can simply add the duration of each activity in each path.
+To do this, you can simply add the duration of each activity in each path.
 For Path 1, you get: